-PROFESSOR DIANE SNOW obtained her PhD from Case Western Reserve University, Department of Neurosciences, under the mentorship of Dr. Jerry Silver, and her postdoctoral fellowship with Dr. Paul Letourneau at the University of Minnesota.
+PROFESSOR DIANE SNOW obtained her Ph.D. from Case Western Reserve University, Department of Neurosciences, under the mentorship of Dr. Jerry Silver, and her postdoctoral fellowship with Dr. Paul Letourneau at the University of Minnesota.
 Having been greatly influenced by Silver’s enthusiasm and dedication to spinal cord injury research, Snow and Silver were pioneers of the concept that chondroitin sulphate proteoglycans serve as major inhibitors of nerve regeneration following spinal cord injury.
-They both continue to avidly investigate the mechanisms of proteoglycan inhibition of axon guidance and regeneration.
+They both continue to investigate avidly the mechanisms of proteoglycan inhibition of axon guidance and regeneration.

-Before coming to TCU, Dr. Snow was a professor of neuroscience at the University of Kentucky, where she held an endowed chair in the Spinal Cord and Brain Injury Research Center.
+Before coming to TCU, Dr. Snow was a Professor of Neuroscience at the University of Kentucky, where she held an endowed chair in the Spinal Cord and Brain Injury Research Center.
 In addition, she was the interim director of the UK Honors program and director of the Office of Undergraduate Research at the University.

-She became Dean of the John V. Roach Honors College in August, 2016.
+She became Dean of the John V. Roach Honors College in August 2016.